deshikreddyp/CascadeCutter/README.md

 This document should help you understand and implement parallelized boolean fuse operations using OpenCascade, ensuring the resulting shapes have a conformal mesh suitable for FSI modeling.
 ```

-To use this `README.md` file, copy the above content into a file named `README.md` and place it in the root directory of your GitHub repository.
-This will provide a comprehensive guide for users on how to perform and parallelize boolean operations using OpenCascade.